 Arts and Humanities in Health/

-A medical illustrator is a professional artist with extensive training in medicine, science, communication and media technology.
+A medical illustrator / animator is a professional artist with extensive training in medicine, science, communication and media technology.
 As visualization specialists, they create imagery that advances medical science knowledge and empowers health literacy for patients and the public.
-They have the medical and scientific knowledge to grasp complex scientific information, parse it down and transmit the essence in a succinct visual message that is accurate, educational and beautiful.
+They have the medical and scientific knowledge to grasp complex information, distill it down and communicate the story in a clear visual narrative that is accurate, educational and engaging.

 Medical illustration is a relatively exclusive field: although the need for their services is great, there is just a small cadre of these highly educated artists in practice.
-The Association of Medical Illustrators (AMI) estimates a total of just 1,200 medical illustrators in all of North America.
+The Association of Medical Illustrators (AMI) estimates that there are 2,000 practitioners in North America.

 Medical illustrators and animators work closely with physicians and scientists.
 They produce visual content for journals, books, presentations, magazines, advertising, film, television, Web, interactive and mobile media, virtual reality, exhibits and demonstrative evidence for legal proceedings.
 In addition to producing such material, medical illustrators often function as content developers, creative directors, consultants and administrators within the general field of biocommunication.
 Many are business owners and entrepreneurs.

 The creative work of medical illustrators must meet exacting standards and solve demanding communication challenges.
 Some specialize in a particular facet of medicine and can become highly respected and sought after for their skills in such areas as: